deinsoftware/colorify/README.md

 _colorify.AlignLeft("Text Aligned to Left", Colors.txtDanger);
 ```

 `AlignSplit` is the way to show two values on the same line.
-Text will be split with pipe `|` character, the first element will be aligned to left and second aligned to right.
+The text will be split with pipe `|` character, the first element will be aligned to left and second aligned to right.

 ```csharp
 _colorify.AlignSplit("<-Text to Left| Text to Right->");